obaland/vfiler.vim/doc/vfiler.md

 #### switch_to_filer
 Switch the filer buffer in the tab page.
 If there is no buffer to switch, create it.
+Note: It does not work in floating windows.

 #### sync_with_current_filer
 Synchronizes another filer current directory with current filer.
+Note: It does not work in floating windows.

 #### switch_to_drive
 Switches to other drive(Windows) or mount point(Mac/Linux).